-In July 2009, by Decision No. 38/2009, the Constitutional Court declared that the waste tariff pursuant to Article 49 of Legislative Decree No. 22 of 15 February 1997, also known as "TIA1" was by way of tax and therefore not subject to VAT.
+In July 2009, by Decision No. 38/2009, the Italian Constitutional Court declared that the waste tariff pursuant to Article 49 of Legislative Decree No. 22 of 15 February 1997, also known as "TIA1" (tariffa d'igiene ambientale) was by way of tax and therefore not subject to VAT.
 Following this decision, the Italian government approved Law Decree No. 78 of 31 May 2010, providing, under Article 14, paragraph 33 that "the provisions of Article 238 of Legislative Decree No. 152 of 3 April 2006 shall be interpreted in the sense of the non-taxation nature of the tariff provided therein".
 The disputes relating to this tariff which ensue after the effective date of this Decree fall under the jurisdiction of the ordinary judicial authority.
-Therefore, currently the TIA is subject to VAT, while an intervention by the legislator is awaited for the possible issue of refunds for the period in which TIA1 applied, together with the consequent reorganisation of the entire issue and the relative regulatory regime.
+Therefore, currently the "TIA" (tariffa d'igiene ambientale) is subject to VAT, while an intervention by the legislator is awaited for the possible issue of refunds for the period in which TIA1 applied, together with the consequent reorganisation of the entire issue and the relative regulatory regime.